ronellsicat/DxR/SETUP.md

 # Setup

 This document provides instructions for setting up DxR in Unity for xR applications.
-If you are familiar with xR development and already have an xR application up and running, you only have to import [DxR.unitypackage]() [TODO] into your project and start following the [authoring instructions](AUTHORING.md).
+If you are familiar with xR development and already have an xR application up and running, you only have to import [DxR.unitypackage](https://github.com/ronellsicat/DxR/raw/master/DxR.unitypackage) into your project and start following the [authoring instructions](AUTHORING.md).
 Otherwise, follow the instructions below.

 ## Requirements